fossfreedom/coverart-browser/README.md

  - tighter integration with Rhythmbox - addition of select and play using Rhythmbox's own toolbar play button
  - Support the [alternative-toolbar](https://github.com/fossfreedom/alternative-toolbar) capability to hide/show the coverart-toolbar
  - Support for GTK 3.14
+ - Support for the upcoming release of Rhythmbox (3.2?)
  - Single click icon display position changes consistently depending upon the cover-tile style (shadow/no shadow etc.)
  - view/zoom/save the chosen cover - hover over the coverart on the track pane to reveal
  - coverart information in tile-view can be now left/centre & right aligned